pallets/flask/docs/unicode.rst

     UTF-8 for this purpose.
 To tell the interpreter your encoding you can put the ``# -*- coding: utf-8 -*-`` into the first or second line of your Python source file.
+-   Jinja is configured to decode the template files from UTF08.
+So make sure to tell your editor to save the file as UTF-8 there as well.

 Encoding and Decoding Yourself
 ------------------------------